garvoss/garvoss.github.io/_posts/2020-08-17-defcon-2020-aerospace-village.markdown

 FM - Freqency modulation, signal is carried by changes in frequency

-AM - Amplitude modulation, amplitude is modulated up and down; signal is carried by changes in amplitude
+AM - Amplitude modulation, signal is carried by changes in amplitude

 1200 bps - bauds not bits, signal interval or pulse
 - early modems were 1 bit per baud, but now can do more bits per baud.
 How?
 Quadrature Amplitude Modulation (QAM)
-	- 9600 bps = 1200 baud per second * 8 bits per baud

 What is packet radio? packetized data, instead of continuous flood of data
 - APRS: automatic Packet Reporting System, needs transmitter call signal if transmitting.